Higher Education Sector Architecture (HOSA)

 SURF has taken over management and further development of HOSA by 2023

 In recent years, we have jointly developed domain architectures for common sector facilities within higher education.
 To ensure that HOSA also continues to develop, SURF has taken over management of HOSA from 2023.
-The further development is done in close collaboration with the higher education institutions and the sector partners.
+The further development is done in close cooperation with the higher education institutions and the sector partners.
 In addition, SURF propagates the frameworks of the HOSA and steers its application.

 What is the HOSA project?